pts/dosmc/README.txt

 Global variables without initial value (e.g. `int myvar;') (in segment _BSS) are auto-initialized to 0, stack isn't initialized.

+What is the minimum executable file size dosmc can produce?

+* For .com output, the theoretical minimum is 1 byte (`ret' instruction), and dosmc produces it for examples/exit0.c and examples/empty_start.c.

+* For .exe output, the theoretical minimum is 24 bytes.
+The .exe header is 28 bytes, but the last 4 bytes are not used if there aren't any relocations.
+The shortest 8086 code to exit (for .exe files) is 5 bytes, so the minimum is 29 bytes, and dosmc produces it for examples/exit0.c, examples/exit42.c and examples/empty_start.c.
+It's possible to iput the 5 bytes of code to the middle of the 24-byte .exe header, but dosmc doesn't do that.

 Notes about maximum memory usage of DOS programs:

 * 16-bit DOS programs can address up to 1 MiB memory (in real mode, using